 I am passionate about sports management to be able to coach the next generation.
 I want to be able to mold the young men and women of the future to be their best selves through sports.
 Dr. Keshock stands out as the most positive contribution to my time at South.
 His most impactful moment was when he presented me with an opportunity for an internship.
 He gave me an opportunity to work beside Steve Kittrell at Spring Hill College.
 This moment changed my life in so many positive ways.

 Liliana Klinger was named the 2020 Department of Health Kinesiology, and Sport Outstanding Therapeutic Recreation Undergraduate Student.
-Klinger earned a bachelor's in therapeutic recreation from the University of South Alabama.
+Klinger earned a bachelor's in Recreational Therapy from the University of South Alabama.
 During her time at South, Klinger was on the dean's list and the president's list.
 She also worked with the PASSAGE USA program.
-Klinger hopes to find a job in Utah as a certified therapeutic recreational specialist.
+Klinger hopes to find a job in Utah as a certified Recreational Therapy specialist.

 Ashlee James was named the 2020 Department of Health, Kinesiology, and Sport Outstanding Sports Management Graduate Student.
 James earned a master's in sport management from the University of South Alabama.
 During her time at South, James served as a full-time distance learning student.
 The flexibility of taking courses online allowed James to teach full time in Bluffton, South Carolina.
 She is a member of the high school’s hospitality committee and advisor of the student news broadcast program.
 She hopes to one day become a high school athletic administrator.